apremkumar1989/todo-project/README.md

 - Create other REST APIs.
 Eg. user*
 - Fetch only user related TODOs
 - Spring security: try removing the existing authentication requirement.
 You can also implement access token feature for APIs**.
-- Spring security: "localhost:8080/", "localhost:8080/home" if not logged, shows error.
+- Spring security: "localhost:8080/", "localhost:8080/home" shows error if not logged in, shows error.
 Fix this issue.

 \* denotes medium
 ** denotes tough